juxor/afaq/markdown/secH2.md

 hostile to democracy in general but particularly to any socialist democracy of the most ideal kind that could be imagined."_

-Such as argument is, of course, just ridiculous.
+Such an argument is just ridiculous.
 Indeed, it is flawed on so many levels its hard to know where to start.
-The obvious place is the claim that anarchism is the most _"fundamentally anti-democratic in principle."_
-Now, given that there are fascists, monarchists, supporters (like Trotsky) of _"party dictatorship"_ and a host of others who advocate minority rule (even by one person) over everyone else, can it be argued with a straight face that anarchism is the most _"anti-democratic"_ because it argues for the liberty of all?
+The obvious place is the claim that anarchism is the most _"fundamentally anti-democratic in principle."_ Now, given that there are fascists, monarchists, supporters (like Trotsky) of _"party dictatorship"_ and a host of others who advocate minority rule (even by one person) over everyone else, can it be argued with a straight face that anarchism is the most _"anti-democratic"_ because it argues for the liberty of all?
 Is the idea and practice of absolute monarchy and fascism **really** more democratic than anarchism?
 Clearly not, although this does indicate the